roblanf/sangeranalyseR/docs/source/content/beginner.rst

 What's next ?
 -------------
 Congratulation, you have finished the :ref:`Beginner Guide`.
-As mentioned in :ref:`Introduction` section, there are three levels of Sanger sequencing analysis which are *SangerRead*, *SangerContig* and *SangerAlignment*.
+There are three levels of Sanger sequencing analysis which are *SangerRead*, *SangerContig* and *SangerAlignment*.
 Users can start the data analysis in each level now.
 The main input file format to create *SangerRead* instance is **AB1**; however, we also allow users to run sangeranalyseR with **FASTA** file as input.

 If you want to start the analysis from **AB1** files, please read the following three links.